OutSystems/docs-product/src/ref/apis/lifetime-deployment/examples/api-deploy-infrastructure.md

 When the deployment status is `finished_successful`, you know that the app deployment has finished successfully.

 If you get an intermediate deployment status, such as `running` in the response, you must keep polling the status of the deployment execution (by repeating the API method call) until the execution reaches a terminal deployment status, either a successful or an unsuccessful one.

-Please note that these deployment plans will be shown in the LifeTime UI as read-only.